 You can further confirm that your skin is dry if it is easily get irritated by harsh soaps, cold dry air, and prolonged soaking (such as when swimming or bathing).

-For this sort of skin, a thicker type of moisturizer will work best.
+For this sort of skin, a thicker gel moisturizer will work best.
 Ingredients such as hyaluronic acid, glycerin, proteins, propylene glycol and dimethicone will attract moisture to your skin and act as a protective barrier so that your skin does not lose its moisture.

 Also, ingredients such as mineral oil, lanolin or petrolatum that are commonly found in petroleum jelly and baby oil, are effective in sealing in your skin’s moisture.
 If you want, you may opt for more natural ingredients that do not clog up your pores and cause problems in the long run.